Karen-W-2002/enpm611-project/README.md

 ### Feature 2: Label vs. Number of Comments
 - **Input**: *No special argument required*.
-- **Output**: A bar chart showing the total number of comments for each label.
+- **Output**: Couple of bar charts showing the total number of comments for top 15 labels and yearly trend of area label.
+Also including couple of line charts to shoe the trend of bug and features.
-- **Purpose**: Quickly see which labels drive the most discussion or have the highest engagement.
+- **Purpose**: Quickly see which labels drive the most discussion or have the highest engagement and different trends over the years since repo was created.

 ### Feature 3: Pie Chart of Label Distribution
 - **Input**: *No special argument required by default.*